tinacms/tina.io/content/guides/general/inline-blocks/add-more-blocks.md

 }

 /**
- * 2. Define the block template
+ * 2. Define the Block with
+ *  the Template and Component
  */
 export const imagesBlock = {
   Component: Images,